Huraqan/Latent-Skyline-Explorer/README.md

 Python 3.12.1+, Kivy or Gradio, Numpy, TensorFlow, Tensorflow Probabilities, Pillow, Matplotlib

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details

+## Acknowledgements

+The Conv-VAE model is based on TensorFlow.

 ## Sources

 - https://www.tensorflow.org/tutorials/generative/cvae?hl=en
 - https://distill.pub/2016/deconv-checkerboard/